lkocjannovomatic/SpacePoker/docs/llm_generation_update.md

 - Keep only `name` and `backstory` as required fields
 - Simplify schema to reflect new structure

+**Note**: Uses Phi-3-mini-4k-instruct-q4 model for generation (same model used for chat with different optimization parameters).

 ```gdscript
 func _get_npc_json_schema() -> String:
 	"""